-After a lifetime of study and practice I can assure you that patriarchy's path leads to a dead end
+After a lifetime of study and practice I can assure you that patriarchy's path leads to a dead end whereas this path of Vegan Feminism is the easy path to great peace.

 14. What is "Emptiness or Voidness"?

 When reading books about Mahayana, or Tantric Buddhism the terms empty, emptiness, void, and voidness are bandied about quite abundantly.